.. RatesLib documentation master file. .. ipython:: python :suppress: from rateslib import FixedRateBond, dt .. raw:: html

 Star Issue

-``Rateslib`` is a state-of-the-art **fixed income library** designed for Python.
-Its purpose is to provide advanced, flexible and efficient fixed income analysis with a high level, well documented API. .. raw:: html
+*Rateslib* is a state-of-the-art **fixed income library** designed for Python.
+Its purpose is to provide advanced, flexible and efficient fixed income analysis with a high level, well documented API. *Rateslib* is not freely licensed, it is copyrightable software provided as below. .. raw:: html

 FREE to use and modify.